reputage/reputation-api/README.rst

 POST Requests
 -------------
-POST requests to the API should hit the endpoint "/reputation", and require a body comprised of a JSON with the following format:
+POST requests to the API should hit the endpoint "/reputation" and require a body with a JSON of the following format:

 .. code-block:: json